danielstegink/Silksong.ScavengerOfPharloom/README.md

 # Scavenger of Pharloom

 The successor to my Geo Pots mod in Hollow Knight.
 This mod has 3 features, all of which can be toggled from the Bepinex menu (F1):

-- Crates, statues, and the remains of Skullbugs have a chance of dropping shell shards.
+- Crates, pots, and the remains of Skullbugs have a chance of dropping shell shards.
 - Pots and other containers in the Citadel have a chance of dropping rosaries.
 - Lamps and Cogwork constructs all release Silk Flies, and therefore have a chance to restore Silk.
+- Plasmium bulbs have a chance to give lifeblood.
+This won't trigger plasmification.